KatiaVi/SmartFlashCards/README.md

 External APIs:
 - Microsoft Azure's Translator API was used to automatically generate the translations: https://azure.microsoft.com/en-us/services/cognitive-services/translator/
-- Google's Text-To-Apeech API was used to generate pronunciations of the translations: https://cloud.google.com/text-to-speech
+- Google's Text-To-Speech API was used to generate pronunciations of the translations: https://cloud.google.com/text-to-speech
 - SendGrid's Email API was used to send the unique learning space link automatically to an onboarding user: https://sendgrid.com/docs/for-developers/sending-email/api-getting-started/

 The backend logic was written in Java, using the Spring Framework.
 The front-end is written in React.